 Every business wants to create engaging content.
 But what is your company doing when it comes to video content?

-Videos are one of the best ways to boost your engagement rates because they are visual and easier for your customers to follow.
+Video marketing is one of the best ways to boost your engagement rates because videos are easy for your customers to follow.
 Many marketing strategies today use them because they are easy to access, mobile-friendly, and not that difficult to make.

 There’s a good chance that you already have all the equipment you need to create a video.
 Smartphones today are incredibly powerful devices that can produce videos in both 1080p and 4K.